 Could you use an API without documentation?
 Sure, it’s technically possible.
 But you can grasp the API’s technical content and integration instructions much better with complete and accurate documentation.

-The following video provides a demo on how to document an API within the Akana API management platform:
+Documenting your API product is easy with Akana.
+The following short video shows you how to document an API within the Akana API management platform.